aulveland/CITZ-HWP-Project/Development-&-Deployment.md

 # Local Deployment

-Before running this code make sure to clone the latest version of this repository to your local machine.
+1. Before running this code make sure to clone the latest version of this repository to your local machine.
-Clone the main branch to local computer using git clone (you may need to download git to your computer for this to work. )
+2. Clone the main branch to the local computer using git clone (you may need to download git to your computer for this to work. )
-Make sure you have at least 500 mb to install
+3. Make sure you have at least 500 MB to install
-First Install NodeJS on local computer https://nodejs.org/en/
+4. Install [Node.JS](https://nodejs.org/en/) onto the local computer
-Then install mondoDB onto local computer https://www.mongodb.com/try/download/community
+5. Install [MongoDB](https://www.mongodb.com/try/download/community ) onto local computer
-once both are installed, you can start the steps to install.
+6. Once both are installed, you can start the steps to install.

 ### Backend
-once in the CITZ-HybridWorkplace repository cloned on your local machine, navigate to the server directory in your terminal.
+Once in the CITZ-HybridWorkplace repository cloned on your local machine, navigate to the server directory in your terminal.

 `cd app/server`